-To get a credit or deduction for education expenses, you have to pay tuition or related costs for yourself, your spouse, or another dependent on your return.
+To get a credit for education expenses, you have to pay tuition or related costs for yourself, your spouse, or a dependent on your return.
 If you paid tuition or other education expenses for someone who's claimed on another person's return, you won't qualify.

 - Your expenses were paid with tax-free scholarships, fellowships, grants, education savings account funds, tax-free savings bond interest, or employer-provided education assistance.